By Tim Lambert

 During the Era of Division, Buddhism grew in China and many temples and monasteries were built.
 The Chinese upper class became more sympathetic to Buddhism and the rulers of the north of China made it their official religion.
 Taoism also developed during this period.
 Many Taoist scriptures were written at that time.
 In 618 after several years of war, the different parts of China were reunited by the Tang dynasty.

 THE TANG DYNASTY IN CHINA

-The Tang dynasty that lasted from 618 to 907 was one of China’s greatest eras.
+The Tang dynasty which lasted from 618 to 907 was one of China’s greatest eras.
 During this period China was probably the most advanced civilization in the world.
 Under the Tang emperors, the arts flourished.
-Chinese poetry and lacquer making blossomed.
+Chinese poetry and lacquer-making blossomed.
 Perhaps the greatest poet was Li-Bo (701-762).

 Gunpowder was probably invented in China around the year 900 AD.
 At first, it was used for rockets, grenades, and bombs that were placed against the wooden gates of enemy cities.
 Printing with wooden blocks was also invented in China during the Tangnera.
 The earliest printed book is the Diamond Sutra, printed in 868 AD.

 Although the first Tang emperor, Gaozu (618-626) was enthroned in 618 it took him another 6 years of fighting before he brought all of China under his control.
 When he did China entered a period of peace and stability.